peonmodel/GamesRoom/README.md

 - component to select different games
 - cleanup display of various stuff

+### App
+- unable to render when visiting the url directly

 ## TODO (OLD, may still be relevant, to be reviewed):